GoldyLockzz/SQLPortfolioProjects/README.md

-RAW DATA could be found at https://ourworldindata.org/covid-deaths
+RAW DATA FOR CovidData SQL Project could be found at https://ourworldindata.org/covid-deaths